MSDEVMTL/GlobalAzureBootcamp-2019/Lab1/README.md

 ![resourceGroup][resourceGroup]

-In the top section of the blade you will found the URL of the web site, click on it.
+In the top section of the page you will found the URL of the web site, click on it.
 You should see a message saying:"Your App Service app is up and running".
-That perfect, our website shell is ready.
+That's perfect, our website shell is ready.

 ## Create an Azure DevOps project